 - Judging criteria may also include case-‐speciﬁc information around feasibility, sustainability, and acceptability of the proposed ideas.

-Competencies that students can develop through this opportunity include:
+Competencies that students will develop through this opportunity include:

 - synthesizing information under pressure